 Thematic Identifiers Interview Questions Overconfidence and False Assumptions Can you describe a time when your hotel/resort assumed it was fully prepared for a disaster but encountered unforeseen challenges?
 How do you assess the effectiveness of your disaster preparedness measures?
 Employee Training and Awareness How would you evaluate your employees' awareness and preparedness for handling emergencies?
-What training programs or drills are currently in place to improve staff readiness during Challenges in Creating Backup Plans disasters?
-What difficulties have you faced when developing backup plans for disaster management?
-How have past experiences shaped your approach to preparing for future disasters?
+What training programs or drills are currently in place to improve staff readiness during disasters?
+Challenges in Creating Backup Plans What difficulties have you faced when developing backup plans for disaster management?How have past experiences shaped your approach to preparing for future disasters?
 Lack of Local Government Support How has the support (or lack thereof) from local government and barangays affected your disaster preparedness efforts?
 What role do you believe local authorities should play in supporting disaster readiness?
-Financial Constraints in Disaster Preparedness What financial challenges have you faced in implementing disaster preparedness measures?
-How do financial limitations affect your ability to upgrade infrastructure for disaster resilience?
-Comprehensive Risk Assessments How often do you conduct risk assessments for potential disasters?
-What factors do you consider when assessing the risks specific to your hotel/resort?
-Collaboration with Experts Have you sought external expertise in disaster management?
-How has collaborating with disaster management experts impacted your preparedness strategies?
+What financial challenges have you faced in implementing disaster preparedness Financial Constraints in Disaster measures?
+Preparedness • How do financial limitations affect your ability to upgrade infrastructure for disaster resilience?
+Comprehensive Risk • How often do you conduct risk assessments for potential disasters?
+Assessments What factors do you consider when assessing the risks specific to your hotel/resort?Have you sought external expertise in disaster management?
+Collaboration with Experts • How has collaborating with disaster management experts impacted your preparedness strategies?
 Inadequate Planning and Proactive Measures What proactive measures have been taken to address potential disaster risks at your hotel/resort?
-What are the biggest obstacles to comprehensive disaster planning in your establishment?
+What are the biggest obstacles to comprehensive disaster planning in your establishment? • what are the orggest obstacles to comprehensive disaster planning in your establishment?